Switch to ex VAT Switch to inc VAT

 • An aesthetically identical finish to that achieved by solid wood, but with the benefits of an engineered core.

-• Greater stability than solid wood floors, engineered wood is far less prone to warping and moving.
-It’s therefore perfect for fitting above under-floor heating systems and in areas where moisture content may be too high for solid oak.
+• Greater stability than solid wood floors, it is far less prone to warping and moving.
+It’s therefore perfect for fitting above under-floor heating systems and in areas where the moisture content may be too high for solid oak.

-• A more environmentally friendly floor – The beautiful hardwoods such as European oak and walnut are slow growing timbers and therefore it can be said that anything beneath the wear layer is a waste of valuable hardwood.
-The timbers that make up a plywood are much faster growing and therefore better for the environment.
+• A more environmentally friendly floor – The beautiful hardwoods, such as European oak and walnut, are slow-growing timbers, and therefore, it can be said that anything beneath the wear layer is a waste of valuable hardwood.
+The timbers that make up plywood are much faster-growing and therefore better for the environment.

-• Longer & wider boards available – As a well-made engineered board is so much more stable, it’s just as practical to go for a long and wide board without worrying about it having a negative effect on the stability of the floor.
-Whereas with a solid hardwood floor this would not be the case and therefore there are very few long and wide solid board on the market.
+• Longer & wider boards available – A well-made board is much more stable; it’s just as practical to go for a long and wide board without worrying about it having a negative effect on the stability of the floor.
+Whereas with a solid hardwood floor, this would not be the case, and therefore, there are very few long and wide solid boards on the market.

-• Larger variety of boards & finishes available – Nowadays the demand for engineered oak flooring is far greater than solid and this does have an effect on the amount of choice on the market.
-Supplier, such as ourselves, are much more likely to offer new colours / ranges in an engineered product over solid due to the many benefits of an engineered floorboard.
+• Larger variety of boards & finishes available – Nowadays, the demand for engineered flooring is far greater than solid, and this has an effect on the amount of choice on the market.
+Suppliers, such as ourselves, are much more likely to offer new colours/ranges in an engineered product over a solid one due to its many benefits.

 Disadvantages

-• None of solid oak flooring – See info above
+• None of the solid oak flooring – See info above

-• Not as durable as LVT or “durable wood flooring alternatives” – How durable a wooden flooring is will be very much dependant on the quality and nature of the finish used to treat the timber.
-A hardwood floor with a high quality finish creates a very durable and practical floor that suitable for even busy area’s of the home such as kitchens.
-However even with the best finish in the world, wood is still wood and our LVT & Durable Wood Alternatives will have a harder surface than timber.
+• Not as durable as wood flooring alternatives – How durable a wooden flooring is will depend very much on the quality and nature of the finish used to treat the timber.
+A high-quality finish creates a very durable and practical floor that is suitable for even busy areas of the home, such as kitchens.
+However, even with the best finish in the world, wood is still wood, and our alternatives will have a harder surface than timber.

 • Not as easy to maintain as LVT or “durable wood flooring alternatives” – Much like the above point, ease of maintenance of a real wood floor will be determined by the quality of the finish.
-A hardwood floor with quality finish will stand up to red wine, fizzy drinks etc and is without doubt a practical flooring option.
-Again however, even the best wood finishes will eventually need some sort of maintenance and will not be as ‘maintenance free’ as a durable wood flooring alternative such as LVT.
+A quality finish will stand up to red wine, fizzy drinks, etc and is without doubt a practical flooring option.
+Again, however, even the best finishes will eventually need some sort of maintenance and will not be as ‘maintenance-free’ as alternatives such as LVT.

 Solid Wood Flooring

 Unlike the engineered alternative that couples a solid wood layer with an engineered ‘core’, solid is just what it says on the tin – solid wood throughout.
-It’s for this reason that a solid wooden floor can be sanded back numerous times.
+It’s for this reason it can be sanded back numerous times.

-As previously mentioned, an engineered wood floor has the same real wood top surface and therefore many of its pros and cons are shared with that of an engineered.
+As previously mentioned, an engineered floor has the same real wood top surface and therefore many of its pros and cons are shared.

-A solid option is also less stable and more susceptible to swelling and shrinking, so when it comes to deciding on a best wood flooring option – these are considerable detractions.
+A solid option is also less stable and more susceptible to swelling and shrinking, so when it comes to deciding on the best wood flooring option, these are considerable detractions.

 In terms of maintenance, much comes down to your choice of finish, so an engineered product with a thick wear layer and a good quality finish can last just as long as a solid product – and certainly for decades with the proper cleaning.